Music, Dance, Drama, Art, Craft, and Design Technology

 Children explore many techniques such as; mime, improvisation, hot seating, freeze frame, conscience alley, Professor-know-it-all, thought tracking, flash forward, and flash back, to name but a few.

 Our productions that we put on twice a year are exceptional!
-Lower School traditionally put on a production in term 2 and Upper School in term 6.
+Year 4 traditionally put on a production in term 2 and Year 6 in term 6.
 Children are involved with ticket and programme design, lighting, sound effects, special effects, costume design, scenery and prop making in addition to acting and singing.
 Year 3 traditionally perform in the church at Christmas.